nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

 will checkout the `prev-release` branch for all repos, given the git alias `co` for `checkout` exists.

-As for the implementation, it is not too different from the other sub-commands.
+The implementation is not too different from the other sub-commands.
 You may want to checkout `argparse.REMAINDER` for the `nargs`.

 ## v0.3: clean up and tag